 Understanding cash flow statements

-There are normally 3 sections in a cash flow statement, relating to different areas of your business:
+There are normally 3 sections in a cash flow statement, each relating to a different area of your business:

 This section contains the main cash-generating activities of your business.
-Generally, any money earned or spent in the normal day-to-day running of your business will appear in the operations section of the cash flow forecast.
+Generally speaking, any money earned or spent in the normal day-to-day running of your business will appear in the operations section of your cash flow statement.

 The largest figure in this section should be the net income generated by sales of the goods or services you produce.

 Accounts receivable (money owed to you) and accounts payable (money you owe) will also appear in this section.
-If you spot that accounts receivable are increasing at a faster rate than income from sales, you may have an issue with your business collecting its debts.
+If accounts receivable are increasing at a faster rate than income from sales, you may have a problem managing your debtors.

 This section measures the flow of cash between your business and its owners and creditors.